ing-bank/probatus/docs/source/index.rst

   :alt: Probatus Logo

 Library that standardizes and collects different validation steps to be performed on the models.
-We focus on binary classification models (most credit risk models)
+We focus on binary classification models (most credit risk models) .
+Some of the features provided in probatus are Binning, Resemblance modelling and Metric Uncertainty .

 .. toctree::
    :maxdepth: 2